fraction/ssb-content-stream/README.md

 # ssb-content-stream

-> Scuttlebutt stream of both messages and blobs
+> Scuttlebutt stream of both messages and off-chain content.

-This plugin exposes a method that wraps `createHistoryStream` and returns all blobs that are mentioned by the messages.
-This is meant to reduce the number of ad-hoc blob requests and round trips necessary to sync messages and blobs.
+This plugin exposes a method that wraps `createHistoryStream` and returns all off-chain content referenced by those messages.
+This gives us the ability to do deletion and feed replication without using the blob system.

 ## Table of Contents